rorroup/language/README.md

 I wrote this language for mainly 2 reasons: as a learning experience to practice coding, and as a mean to implement a certain level of scripting and parallelism into my own C++ programs.
 I tried embedding other scripting languages before, but everytime I ended up using only a tiny portion of them yet lacking crucial features.
-Therefore my goal was to make this language as simple as possible thus light and easy to customize.
+Therefore my goal was to make this language as simple as possible thus light and easy to edit.

 The result is an interpreted language to allow hot realoading and faking asynchronism.
 Its fundamental unit is the **Token** consisting of a tagged union.